-The accounts were authorised for issue by the Assistant Chief Executive on 18 September 2020.
+The accounts were authorised for issue by the Director of Finance on 17 September 2021.
 Events taking place after this date are not reflected in the financial statements or notes.
-Where events taking place before this date provided information about conditions existing at 31 March 2020, the figures in the financial statements and notes have been adjusted in all material respects to reflect the impact of this information.
-As detailed with the management commentary the COVID-19 pandemic is having a significant impact operationally and financially on SPT in 2020/21.
-No adjustments have been made to the 2019/20 results for any COVID-19 related matter.
+Where events taking place before this date provided information about conditions existing at 31 March 2021, the figures in the financial statements and notes have been adjusted in all material respects to reflect the impact of this information.